JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ```
 $ ~/AirSim/build_debug/output/bin/NewDroneProject
 ```
-Remember to start the UE4Editor/Blocks and press "Play" first, for `NewDroneProject` to connect
+Remember to first start the UE4Editor and Blocks—and press "Play"—for the `NewDroneProject` executable to connect

 ### AirSim and ROS Melodic